wolffles/OneMoreThing/README.md

 # Things to do:
-* Post route doesn't save the "oid" to the posts array
-* when querying for profile.posts, it returns [] even if there are oid stored. (populate doesn't seem to populate them correctly.)
-  - option 1: you ignore the relation for now and keep the references as one sided, and populate when nessesary create Front end for Dashboard to profiles.
+update the posts to have handle (save the posts again using edit) create Front end for Dashboard to profiles.
 * userlogin
-  - action: to post
+  - action: to post (done)
+  - action: edit post
   - display: user.posts
   - action: show post
   - action: edit profile